CAST-genomics/haptools/docs/project_info/installation.rst

    pip install haptools[files]

 .. note::
    Installing ``haptools`` with the "files" extra requirement requires ``gcc`` and a few other compiler tools.
 Please make sure that they are installed first.
-See `issue 217 <https://github.com/chrchang/plink-ng/issues/217>`_ for current progress on this problem.
 To install with conda, for example, please execute the following:

    .. code-block:: bash